Western-Health-Covid19-Collaboration/wh_covid19_app/README.md

 - Intubation and Extubation checklists and steps
 - Ventilation suggested initial actions and adjuncts
 - ICU General Care
-- ICU Tips your daily round and cross skilling
+- ICU Tips your daily round and cross-skilling
 - Contact details and newsfeeds

 Currently under development by a community of volunteers.